museadmin/api-rate-limiter/README.md

-The queue was only applied to ec2 clients because I was only experiencing rate limiting on the scanning of the snapshots, around 15k +
+The queue was only applied to ec2 clients because I was only experiencing rate limiting on the scanning of the snapshots, around 15k

-At the time of writing botocore seem to be unwilling to accept the PR for this as they feel that it is beyond the scope of their project.
+At the time of writing botocore seem to be unwilling to accept the PR for this as they feel that it is beyond the scope of their project to handle API rate limiting.

-c'est la vie.
+C'est la vie.

 ## The Solution